DimiGod/DimiGod.github.io/README.md

-# portfolio
+# Bootstrap-Portfolio
-this repository contains all the content of my portfolio page
+A new updated portfolio site coded with bootstrap instead of original CSS